 Table of Contents

-Instant Pot Natural Release vs Quick Release
+Difference Between Instant Pot Natural Release and Quick Release

-Instant Pot Natural Release
+Natural Pressure Release

 What is Natural Release on Instant Pot?

-Instant Pot Natural release (or natural pressure release) is when you allow the pressure to go down on its own.
-As the temperature inside the Instant Pot decreases, the pressure decreases slowly.
+Natural release is when you allow the pressure to decrease on its own.
+As the temperature inside the Instant Pot decreases, the pressure also decreases.
+Natural release is the most common pressure release method.

-While the Instant Pot is cooling down and pressure is being released naturally, the heating element in the base is still very hot.
-So the food inside continues to cook, but at a slower pace.
+While the Instant Pot is cooling down and you let the pressure release naturally, the heating element inside the pressure cooker is still very hot.
+So, the food inside continues to cook, but at a slower pace.

 When to use Natural Release?

-- The natural release method allows the skin to stay intact instead of bursting since the pressure and temperature go down gradually.
+- Foods with skin (e.g. potatoes, beans): the natural release method allows the skin to stay intact instead of bursting since the pressure and temperature decrease gradually.
+The pressure is released gradually, and there’s less movement inside the pot, which keeps food intact.

-- When you do an Instant Pot quick release, the pressure drops very rapidly.
-This causes the meat fibers to compress, squeezing out fats and juices, and that can leave the meat tough and dry.
+- Meats: natural release allows the juices to settle into the meat, making it tender and flavorful.
+This is especially useful for large cuts of meat.
+When you quickly release pressure, the pressure drops rapidly.
+This causes the meat fibers to compress, squeezing out fats and juices and leaving the meat tough and dry.

-How to Naturally Release Instant Pot?
+How to Natural Release Instant Pot?

 - Wait for the float valve to drop on its own.